American eels are interesting creatures; they’re like fish but they’re technically not fish.

 These animals prefer to live in the muddy bottoms of the calm bodies of water in which they live.
 Because they are nocturnal, they come out at night and spend most of their days hiding under rocks.

 Although they are technically considered a freshwater eel, they tend to move between habitats of freshwater and ocean water throughout their lifetimes.

-This migration between freshwater and ocean water plays a large role in their spawning process.
+This migration between freshwater and ocean water plays a large role in eels spawning process.

 Additionally, the Sargasso Sea, between the Azores and the West Indies, serves as their breeding ground and from there they migrate into freshwater habitats as they mature and will eventually return to the Sargasso Sea to spawn and eventually die.